Red Sox vs. Yankees: Odds, spread, over/under - September 12

 |Bet on this game with BetMGM

-Have the urge to wager on the Red Sox's matchup against the Yankees but aren't quite sure where to begin?
-We're here to assist you.
-Wagering on the moneyline, run line, and total are a few of the most common ways to place bets.
-A moneyline bet means that you think one of the teams -- for example, the Red Sox (-135) -- will win the contest.
-Pretty simple.
-If you bet $10 on the Red Sox to beat the Yankees with those odds, and the Red Sox emerge with the victory, you'd get back $17.41.
+If you're looking to wager on the Red Sox and Yankees game but want some help getting started, here's a quick rundown.
+Wagering on the moneyline, run line, and total are some of the most common ways to place bets.
+A moneyline bet means that you think one of the teams -- say, the Red Sox (-155) -- will win the game.
+Pretty simple, right?
+If you bet $10 with those odds, and they end up winning, you'd get $16.45 back in your pocket.

-There are many other ways to play, too.
-You can wager on player props (will Justin Turner get a hit?), parlays (combining picks from different games to multiply your potential winnings), and more.
-For more details on the many ways you can wager, check out the BetMGM app and website.
+Plus, there are lots of other ways to play, like player props (will Rafael Devers get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many different ways you can play, check out the BetMGM website and app.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.